FernandoGalende/clean-to-do/README.md

 ### Container/Presentational Pattern

-I work with this pattern on the components because of the separations of concerns.
+I have worked with this pattern on the components because of the separations of concerns.
 Views has only layouts.
 Containers has logic.
 [Explanation](https://www.patterns.dev/react/presentational-container-pattern/)

 ### Fixed versions